How to Use This Calculator

 What is the difference between minimum wage and living wage?

-Minimum wage is the legally mandated lowest hourly wage an employer can pay, set by federal, state, or local governments.
-In contrast, a living wage is the theoretical income needed for an individual or family to afford basic necessities and maintain a modest but decent standard of living in a specific geographic area, without relying on public assistance.
-The living wage is often significantly higher than the minimum wage, as the latter is not always designed to cover the true cost of living.
+Minimum wage is the legally mandated lowest hourly wage an employer can pay (currently $7.25/hr federally).
+A living wage is the theoretical income needed for an individual or family to afford basic necessities in a specific area without public assistance.
+The living wage is often significantly higher — in many U.S. cities, the living wage exceeds $20/hr for a single adult.

 Why does the living wage vary by location and family size?